Mladen Markač: Appeal

 In a three-to-two majority opinion, the appeals panel rendered a not guilty verdict on 16 November 2012.
 The presiding judge was Theodor Meron, who proclaimed the verdict.
 The previous verdict sentenced him to 18 years in prison, while Ante Gotovina was sentenced to 24 years.
 Both were accused of being part of the "criminal enterprise", but Meron concluded that "there was no such conspiracy".

 The night before, candle-lit vigils were held across Croatia, including at Roman Catholic churches, while several thousand people were expected to watch a live 9:00 broadcast on a giant screen in Zagreb's Ban Jelačić Square.
 A leader of the war veterans' association, Josip Klemm, said: "We want to show our support for our generals and we are waiting with them for the verdict."
-Roman Catholic bishop Vlado Košić had called on his flock to "raise their voice against injustice regarding the generals and Croatia" and to pray "for a fair verdict."
+Roman Catholic bishop Vlado Košić and Fra Goran Drozdek had called on his flock to "raise their voice against injustice regarding the generals and Croatia" and to pray "for a fair verdict."

 Many veterans, some of whom wore their uniforms and carried the coat of arms of their units or the flag of Croatia, marched from Zagreb's Mirogoj cemetery to the Zagreb Cathedral.
 Another veterans' association leader, Ilija Vucemilovic, said: "It has to be clear who were the victims, and from where those who killed, destroyed and raped came.
 This was not the verdict against our generals, but against all of us, our children and our future."

 After his release, the Croatian government sent a plane for Markač and Gotovina and they were greeted by the minister of defence Ante Kotromanović and minister of veterans, Predrag Matić.
 When Gotovina and Markač arrived in Zagreb, they were greeted by the Croatian officials, including the Prime Minister.
 Around 100,000 people cheered when they arrived for them at the Ban Jelačić Square in the capital.
 During a speech, Markač addressed the mass, saying: "I have always carried the homeland in my heart, and the homeland are you."

 After making a speech at the square, a procession was held for the generals after which they were greeted by the cardinal, Josip Bozanić.
 At Zagreb Cathedral, a mass was held for the event.
 After the mass, Markač and Gotovina were received by the president at the Presidential Palace.